 Can Serrat Residency

 near Barcelona is offering one writer a three-week residency in January 2020 including accommodation, workshop space, activities and food.
 A paid residency, is also available with grants of up to 70% are also available.
 Applications close on 4 July.

 Writers Omi at Ledig House

 has hosted hundreds of authors and translators, representing more than fifty countries, including Gary Shteyngart, Kiran Desai and Colum McCann.
 Ledig House located in Ghent, New York, two and a half hours from New York City and guests may select a residency of one week to two months.
-Application information for 2020 fellowships is expected to be available in July.
+Application close on 15 July.

 Scotland Writing Residency